Farwaykorse/Learning/cpp/exceptions.md

 #### Guarantees to give for the state of a program
 The exception safety model as used in the STL.
 Before a `throw`, all modified objects must be placed in a 'valid' state.
-To allow continued opperation and recovery.
+To allow continued operation and recovery.

 **Basic**: For all operations.
 Ensure the program ends up in a valid state.
 No resource leaks and basic invariants are maintained.